json-everything/json-everything-blog/_posts/2024/2024-04-17-more-performance-updates.md

 - `.SegmentEquals()` - an allocation-free string comparison extension on `ReadOnlySpan<char>` that accounts for JSON Pointer's need to encode the `~` and `/` characters.
 - `.GetSegmentName()` - decodes a segment into a string.
-- `.GetSegmentIndex()` - parses the segment int an int (int segments don't have to worry about encoding though).
+- `.GetSegmentIndex()` - parses the segment into an int (int segments don't have to worry about encoding though).

 ## Fallout